Pompey voice stadium concerns with move from Fratton Park still on table

 Pompey have called for help from the community to stop the Fratton stadium dream turning into a nightmare.

-And chief executive Mark Catlin has admitted the Blues may have to reconsider their plans if the help doesn’t appear.
+And chief executive Mark Catlin has admitted the Blues may have to reconsider their plans if the support doesn’t appear.

-look at binning their home's regeneration project if the current difficulties continue.

-Catlin explained much of the planned development work has hit a brick wall, as progress becomes beset by difficulties.
+Catlin explained much of the planned development work is hitting barriers outside of the club’s control.

 Owner Michael Eisner’s preference to remain at PO4 is well known, but Catlin feels that unless backing is given alternatives will need to be brought on to the agenda.